kryptogo/jobs/README.md

 **Responsibilities**：

-- Actively monitor and identify data disparities and suspicious activity early.
+- Actively monitor and identify data disparities and suspicious activity early
-- Detect money laundering activities and prevent the adverse effects they create, including disciplinary action, substantial fines, and damage to a company’s reputation.
+- Detect money laundering activities and prevent the adverse effects they create, including disciplinary action, substantial fines, and damage to a company’s reputation
-- File suspicious activity report by data from transaction history, KYC, CIP (customer identification program), PEP (politically exposed person), and AML (anti-money laundering).
+- File suspicious activity report by data from transaction history, KYC, CIP (customer identification program), PEP (politically exposed person), and AML (anti-money laundering)
-- Use AI-calculated credit rating to achieve customer segmentation and rank-ordering of AML alarms.
+- Use AI-calculated credit rating to achieve customer segmentation and rank-ordering of AML alarms

 **Requirements**：